apache/arrow/docs/source/python/extending_types.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~

 If you want scalars of your custom extension type to convert to a custom type when
-:meth:`ExtensionScalar.as_py()` is called, you can override the :meth:`ExtensionScalar.as_py()` by subclassing :class:`ExtensionScalar`.
+:meth:`ExtensionScalar.as_py()` is called, you can override the
-method.
+:meth:`ExtensionScalar.as_py()` method by subclassing :class:`ExtensionScalar`.
 For example, if we wanted the above example 3D point type to return a custom
 3D point class instead of a list, we would implement::

     Point3D = namedtuple("Point3D", ["x", "y", "z"])